FarmBot-Docs/farmbot-theme/v2/docs/pages/page.md

 {%
 include callout.html
+type="cog"
-content="This callout doesn't have a title."
+content="This callout doesn't have a title, but it does have a custom `type`."
+%}

+{%
+include callout.html
+type="bug"
+title="This callout also has a custom type"
 %}

 # Media